pantelis-giankulidis/django/docs/intro/reusable-apps.md

   the same name).

 Typically, these situations only arise once you're maintaining several Django projects.
-When they do, the best solution is to use :doc:`venv
-<python:tutorial/venv>`.
-This tool allows you to maintain multiple isolated
-Python environments, each with its own copy of the libraries and package namespace.
+When they do, the best solution is to use [venv](https://python.land/virtual-environments/virtualenv) This tool allows you to maintain multiple isolated Python environments, each with its own copy of the libraries and package namespace.